-Where the child resides is determined by which parent is granted physical custody.
-Although custody may be sole or joint, it is more common for one parent to be granted sole physical custody of a child.
-In the past, joint custody was more prevalent, which split the child’s time equally between parents, but it has become more of the norm for judges to view a 50-50 split as not being in the best interest of the child or children.
-In most jurisdictions, the courts generally seek to minimize the disruption of the child.
+Physical custody identifies where the child resides.
+Although physical custody may also be sole or joint, it is more common for one parent to be granted the sole physical custody of a child.
+In the past, joint custody was more common and the child’s time was split equally between parents, but it has become more of the norm for judges to view a 50-50 split as not being in the best interest of the child or children.
+In most jurisdictions, the courts generally seek to minimize disruption for the child.